Keilub/helloitscaleb/content/projects/15-presentation.md

 ##### results
 ## Branded Tools to Empower & Grow

 The shift from scattered, inconsistent collateral to a unified, editable system of branded materials marked a major upgrade in how our team communicates.
-What once required multiple design requests and last-minute edits is now a streamlined process—with team members confidently using materials that look professional and feel aligned with our larger brand.
+What once required multiple design requests and last-minute edits is now a streamlined process, with team members confidently using materials that look professional and feel aligned with our larger brand.

 By giving specialists and sales teams tools they could trust and tailor, we not only elevated the quality of our pitches but also saved significant time on the backend.
 I no longer need to create dozens of custom assets for each team member—instead, they’re empowered with resources that are easy to update while staying within brand.